Looking

 If you have any worries about your feet, you should always visit your local foot doctor.
 The Congress podiatry team are here to work with you, click here to find out more and contact the Congress foot doctor – Foot Health – Central Australian Aboriginal Congress (caac.org.au)

-The Congress Allied Health team have created a series of resources that talk about how diabetes can affect our feet.
+The people, families, and Communities of Mparntwe and surrounding areas have led the Congress Allied Health team in creating a series of resources that talk about how diabetes can affect our feet.
 Find out what can you do to look after your feet and keep them healthy in these resources below:

 You can download the app